 3 Pro Tips to Creating a Successful Career Plan

-Only 37 percent of American workers expect to retire after age 65.
-That means that most of us expect to have a very long career.
-Whether you are one of the 37 percent looking to retire by age 65, or a member of the uncertain majority, having a career plan is a vital tool to put you on the path to success in your career.
-While it may sound like a daunting task involving flow charts, calculators, and endless algorithms- it really isn’t.
-Achieving any plan you set your mind to is as simple as taking these tips from the pros to heart.
+Only 37 percent of American workers expect to retire by the time they turn 65.
+Consequently, most of us expect to have exceptionally long careers.
+Whether you are one of the few looking to retire by age 65, or a member of the uncertain majority, having a career plan is a vital tool to put you on the path to professional success.
+While it may sound like a daunting task involving flow charts, calculators, and endless algorithms, it really isn’t.
+Achieving any plan you set your mind to is as easy as taking these simple tips from the pros to heart.

 Top 3 Tips for a Successful Career Plan

-Napoleon Hill is an inspirational author who has inspired millions of successful minds through his well-known title, “Think and Grow Rich”.
+Napoleon Hill has inspired millions of successful minds through his well-known title, “Think and Grow Rich.”
 In his teachings, he made a point to repeat, “Whatever the mind can conceive and believe, it can achieve.”
 In this life, your accomplishments are only limited by what you believe is possible.
 People like Walt Disney, Marie Shelley, Steve Jobs, and Dr. Martin Luther King, Jr show us how to harness the power of a dream and turn it into success.
 This is why the first step to creating a winning career plan is to dream BIG.

 Take time in your day to visualize what you would like your life to be like.

 Be as specific as possible.
-And make it grand!
+And don’t be afraid to make it grand!
 At this point, there is no sense in being practical with your dreams- that’s why they are dreams.
 Let logic come later.
 For now, create the perfect life in your head, and then write it out on a piece of paper.
-If the idea of making such a big life choice in one sitting gives you anxiety, do it three times over three days, and then combine them into your perfect vision.
+If the idea of conceptualizing all this in one sitting gives you anxiety, do it three times over three days, and then combine your efforts into one cohesive vision.
 Once you have this dream life written down, keep the paper somewhere you will see it regularly.
 Seeing your dreams on a daily basis will keep you motivated to work towards them.

 Connect the Dots

-As a man of great accomplishment, and fellow dreamer, once said, “The way to get started is to quit talking and begin doing.”
-While Walt Disney may not have known you or your personal struggle, he did understand the power that direct action has to change any person’s circumstances.
+As a man of great accomplishment, and a fellow dreamer, once said, “The way to get started is to quit talking and begin doing.”
+While Walt Disney is obviously not speaking directly to you or your personal struggle, he did understand the power that direct action has to change any person’s circumstances.
 Once he identified his major goal in life, he never strayed from it.
 Now it is your turn.

-What one career goal could you achieve that would make you look at your ideal life picture and say “I’ve made it”?
-This could be making a living off of your online store, creating one million dollars, becoming CEO of a fortune 500 company, or even having a career which allows you to travel the world.
-Whatever that goal is, write it down, highlight it, underline it, and memorize it.
+Identify one career goal you could achieve that would say “I’ve made it.”
+This could be making a living off of your online store, earning one million dollars, becoming CEO of a fortune 500 company, or even having a career which allows you to travel the world.
+Whatever that goal is, write it down, highlight it, underline it and memorize it.
 This is your main purpose.
 Every step you take in your career plan from this point on will be towards the achievement of this purpose.